bigai-nlco/TokenSwift/docs/index.md

     <div class="hero-body">
     <figure class="image">
       <img src="{{ '/assets/img/TokenSwift.png' | relative_url }}" />
       <figcaption><span class="dnerf">Figure 1.</span> <b>An overview of TokenSwift.</b> First, target model (LLM) with partial KV cache and three linear layers outputs 4 logits in a single forward pass.
 Tree-based attention is then applied to construct candidate tokens.
 Secondly, top-<math><mi>k</mi></math> candidate 4-grams are retrieved accordingly.
 These candidates compose draft tokens, which are fed into the LLM with full KV cache to generate target tokens.
-The verification is performed by checking if draft tokens match exactly with target tokens (\cref{alg:algorithm}).
+The verification is performed by checking if draft tokens match exactly with target tokens.
 Finally, we randomly select one of the longest valid draft tokens, and update 4-gram table and KV cache accordingly.</figcaption>
     </figure>
     </div>
   </div>